dqops/dqo/docs/examples/data-reasonability/text-not-exceeding-a-maximum-length.md

 **VALUE**

-If the string length exceed the range 0.0 - 30.0, en error alert will be triggered.
+If the string length exceed the range 0.0 - 30.0, an error alert will be triggered.

 ## Data structure